-The Thetford porta potti is a practical and durable portable toilet for camping that can fit in small spaces, making this an ideal camping toilet for campervans and tents, and for those extended trips.
+The Thetford Porta Potti is a practical and durable portable toilet for camping that can fit in small spaces, making this an ideal portable camping toilet for campervans and tents, and for those extended trips.

 You can either place it in your tent or campervan or for added security use the mount plates to lock it in place on the floor, making it into a cassette toilet.
 As portable camping toilets go, the Thetford porta potti is an attractive choice.

-To ensure you don’t run out of water or overflow this camping toilet, it comes equipped with waste and water level indicators, so no nasty surprises.
+To ensure you don’t run out of water or overflow this camping toilet, the Thetford Porta Potti is equipped with waste and water level indicators, so no nasty surprises.
 It also has a handy toilet lid that clips shut when it’s not in use.

-When it is time to remove your toilet waste, it has a swivel arm and cap for easy disposal and easier cleaning.
+When it is time to remove your toilet waste, there is a swivel arm and cap for easy disposal and easier cleaning.
 Simply use any public toilet when camping to empty the waste tank.

 2. The Luggable Loo